Comeback will not be easy - Nadal

 "I know the comeback will be not easy," said the 20-time major champion.

-Nadal sustained the foot injury at the French Open in June, where he failed to defend his title for the first time since 2016 after losing to Novak Djokovic in the semi-finals.
+Nadal was hampered by the foot injury at the French Open in June, where he failed to defend his title for the first time since 2016 after losing to Novak Djokovic in the semi-finals.

 The problem ruled him out of Wimbledon and the Olympics, although he did return to tour action in Washington at the start of August.